-In August 2015, the EPA set the first ever greenhouse gas limits for the nation's existing power plants.
+In August 2015, EPA set the first ever greenhouse gas limits for the nation's existing power plants.
 The rule was part of an ambitious effort to demonstrate U.S. leadership on climate change, and to do the nation's part to meet our international commitment to reduce carbon pollution.

 On Feb.
-9, 2016, the U.S. Supreme Court decided, in a 5-4 vote, to freeze the EPA's Clean Power Plan.
+9, 2016, the U.S. Supreme Court decided, in a 5-4 vote, to freeze EPA's Clean Power Plan.
 The order responded to a request from several states, utilities, and other industry groups asking the high court to put the rule on hold while legal challenges play out in a lower court.